stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 14.02	(IG1)	Train Workforce Members to Recognize Social Engineering Attacks

 The implementation of Safeguard 14.02 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AT-2(3).
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1402---train-workforce-members-to-recognize-social-engineering-attacks)

 **Assessed Elements:**